verilator/verilator/docs/guide/exe_verilator_profcfunc.rst

 Verilator_profcfunc reads a profile report created by gprof.
-The names of the functions are then transformed, assuming the user used Verilator's --prof-cfuncs, and a report printed showing the percentage of time, etc, in each Verilog block.
+The names of the functions are then transformed, assuming the user used Verilator's --prof-cfuncs, and a report printed showing the percentage of the time, etc., in each Verilog block.

-Due to rounding errors in gprof reports, the input report's percentages may not total to 100%.
+Due to rounding errors in gprof reports, the input report's percentages may not total 100%.
 In the verilator_profcfunc report this will get reported as a rounding error.

-For an overview of use of verilator_profcfunc, see :ref:`Profiling`.
+For an overview of the use of verilator_profcfunc, see :ref:`Profiling`.

 verilator_profcfunc Arguments
 -----------------------------